zhangjq737/StockMarketPrediction/ReadMe.md

 ## 2. Dataset Selection
 ### I can use Google Finance or Yahoo Finance to train my model.
 I assume I still need to use them as testing data.
 And using the current data to test how the performance is.

+why is this long-short-term memory is suitable for this prediction?

+epochs: 10, outperforming model is CNN.
+epochs: 1000, outperforming model is GRU.